acesanderson/Leviathan/summarize/readme.md

 - Get CoD from a medium text by running medium summarization and then running CoD on that.
 - Proper RAG on a book to get an answer to a question (including GraphRAG)
 - Obsidian should be able to get a transcript of a long youtube video and turn it into a markdown formatted long article
+- Using models that are fine tuned for text summarization
+- adding a -g flag to use Gemini's fat context window

 ### Progress
 - [x] Created placeholder with Summary.txt.
 This will sort texts and handle command line arguments.
 It will also have config options that can to to the subsidia